Hang In There!

 Thank you for your patience while we were busy making modifications so that you, and our staff, keep safe and comfortable.
-We look forward to seeing you again and are happy to answer any questions you may have about the steps we are taking to keep you, and every patient, safe in our practice.
-We value your trust and loyalty and look forward to welcoming back our patients, neighbors, and friends.
+We are happy to answer any questions you may have about the steps we are taking to keep you, and every patient, safe in our practice.
+We value your trust and loyalty.

 Come on in!

 To make an appointment, please call or text our office at 708-479-2273.

 Here are a few changes you may notice in regards to an appointment:.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you're offered fewer options for scheduling your appointment.